CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 ### filename:

-- The digital object's filename including the file extension, *or* a full URL to a file hosted external to your project.
-- The value **must exactly match the actual filename** of the file in your "objects" directory, including the case of the filename and file extension.
+- For normal items, this field will be the digital object's filename including the file extension, *or* a full URL to a file hosted external to your project.
+The value **must exactly match the actual filename** of the file in your "objects" directory, including the case of the filename and file extension.
 Most web servers are case sensitive, so make sure everything matches!
-- Records for YouTube or Vimeo objects will leave this field blank.
-- Example value for item in your project's "objects" folder: `letter001.pdf`
+    - Example value for item file in your project's "objects" folder: `letter001.pdf`
-- Example value for external item: `https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg`
+    - Example value for external item file: `https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg`
     - **Important note on external items:** URLs to external media should always be secure HTTPS links.
 Media at HTTP links are likely to be blocked by browser security defaults as [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), thus will not appear on your pages!
+- YouTube or Vimeo items will leave this field blank.
+- Record items (metadata-only) can optionally add an external link that will appear as a clickable link on the item's page.
+    - Example value for an external link for a "record" item type: `https://www.doi.org/10.1577/M02-113`
 - *Tip:* check [Get List of Filenames]({{ '/docs/extras/utilities/#get-list-of-filenames' | relative_url }}) for quick methods to fill in the filename field!

 ### title: